- If using Matillion Full SaaS: The component will use the cloud credentials associated with your environment to access resources.

 - Variable: Select an existing project variable to hold a given file attribute.

-- File Attribute: For each matched file, the project variable will be populated with the attribute selected here.
+- File attribute: For each matched file, the project variable will be populated with the attribute selected here.
 The attributes which can be used are:

 - Base Folder.